Engee documentation

 navigation fb 1 en

-• Enter the slash / and select the desired path using Tab or the left mouse button.
-The file browser will suggest available folders in your project path.
+• Enter a slash / and select the desired path using Tab or the left mouse button.
+The file browser will suggest the available folders in the path of your project.

 navigation fb 2 en

-Use the option Return to a higher level goback button . for easy exit from folders:
+To exit folders easily, use the option Return to a higher level goback button:

 goback button 1 en